AdventCoding/Showcase/README.md

 ## Important

 The CSS box-sizing property can cause issues with the sizing of the content used in the Showcase window.
-It's advisable to set the property to 'border-box' for any element that is used in the Showcase.
+It's advisable to set the property to 'border-box' for the main element that is used in the Showcase.

 ## Example